katsette/Questforge123/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🎮 Getting Started with D&D
+## 🎮 Getting Started with Tabletop Gaming

-New to D&D?
+New to tabletop gaming?
 QuestForge is designed to be beginner-friendly while providing advanced features for experienced players.
 Check out our documentation for guides on:

 - Creating your first character
 - Joining a campaign